alterNERDtive/VoiceAttack-profiles/docs/EliteDangerous.md

 Announces any interesting body traits found when scanning:

 * terraformable
-* Earth-like World or Ammonia World
+* Earth-like World, Ammonia World or Water World
 * landable and >5 g
 * semimajor axis <1.5 ls (only really interesting for planets, but there’s no proper way to separate them from moons, sadly)